Helping millions of people navigate the world of technology.

 iPad Not Receiving Emails 3

-Step 4: Enable the Push toggle that sends new emails to your iPad from the server when possible.
+Step 3: Enable the Push toggle that sends new emails to your iPad from the server when possible.
+Then, select Automatically.

 iPad Not Receiving Emails 8

 If you are an iCloud+ or Apple One subscriber, Apple enables the Protect Mail Activity option for your account.
-Basically, it hides your IP address and loads remote content privately in the background, even when you don’t open the message.
-The idea is to make it harder for senders to follow your Mail activity.
-You can disable it and try again.
+While this helps hide your IP address, it can make it harder for senders to follow your Mail activity.
+If you face issues with your email, disable it and try again.
+Here’s how to do it.

-Step 1: Open the Settings app, tap on Mail in the left side, and choose Privacy Protection.
+Step 1: Open the Settings app and tap on Mail from the side menu.
+Then, tap on Privacy Protection.

 iPad Not Receiving Emails 12

-Step 2: Scroll to Privacy Protection and disable the Protect Mail Activity toggle.
+Step 2: Here, disable the toggle for Protect Mail Activity.

 iPad Not Receiving Emails 13